 Unless otherwise indicated below, to our knowledge, and subject to applicable community property laws, all persons named in the table have sole voting and dispositive power with respect to their shares of common stock, except to the extent authority is shared by spouses under community property laws.

-Our calculation of the percentage of beneficial ownership is based on [shares of our Class B common stock outstanding as of January 4, 2022.
+Our calculation of the percentage of beneficial ownership is based on 14,284,501 shares of Class A common stock and 1,429,940 shares of our Class B common stock outstanding as of January 4, 2023.